apache/spark/docs/sql-migration-guide.md

 - Since Spark 4.0, JDBC read option `preferTimestampNTZ=true` will not convert Postgres TIMESTAMP WITH TIME ZONE and TIME WITH TIME ZONE data types to TimestampNTZType, which is available in Spark 3.5.
 - Since Spark 4.0, JDBC read option `preferTimestampNTZ=true` will not convert MySQL TIMESTAMP to TimestampNTZType, which is available in Spark 3.5.
 MySQL DATETIME is not affected.
 - Since Spark 4.0, MySQL JDBC datasource will read SMALLINT as ShortType, while in Spark 3.5 and previous, it was read as IntegerType.
 MEDIUMINT UNSIGNED is read as IntegerType, while in Spark 3.5 and previous, it was read as LongType.
 To restore the previous behavior, you can cast the column to the old type.
+- Since Spark 4.0, MySQL JDBC datasource will read FLOAT as FloatType, while in Spark 3.5 and previous, it was read as DoubleType.
+To restore the previous behavior, you can cast the column to the old type.

 ## Upgrading from Spark SQL 3.5.1 to 3.5.2